 To obtain LRFD values for cast-in-place holdowns (STHD and PA), multiply ASD seismic load values by 1.4 and wind load values by 1.6 (1.67 for 2015 and 2018 IBC).
 For post-installed holdowns, multiply allowable loads by 1.4.
 See evaluation reports for LRFD deflections.

 The Designer must specify anchor bolt type, length and embedment.
 See SB and SSTB anchor bolts and PAB anchor bolts.
 Refer to technical bulletin T-A-ANCHORSPEC for anchor solutions for wind and low seismic applications.

 Post or beam by Designer.
-Minimum no. 2 or better.
-Tabulated loads are based on a minimum 3 1⁄2"-wide post (in a 3 1⁄2" wall), unless noted otherwise.
+Minimum no. 2 or better unless noted otherwise.
+Tabulated loads are based on installation into the wide face of a minimum 3 1/2"e; wide solid or built-up post or beam (in a 3 1/2"e; wall), unless noted otherwise.
 Posts may consist of multiple members provided they are connected independently of the holdown fasteners.
 See common post allowable loads.

 Holdowns are for use in vertical or horizontal applications.

 Tension values are valid for holdowns installed flush or raised off the sill plate.

 Deflection at Allowable Tension Load is determined by testing on wood posts and includes fastener slip, holdown deformation and anchor rod elongation for holdowns installed 6"e; above top of concrete (4 1/2"e; for HTT).
 Holdown deflections may be linearly reduced for design loads less than the allowable load.

 At 1 1/2"e; max. offset anchor bolt, holdowns may be installed raised up to 18"e; above the top of concrete with no load reduction provided that additional elongation of the anchor rod is accounted for.